· articles · 4 min read

 Setting up and starting your mock API with JSON-Server involves creating a JSON file and running the server.

-Create a db.json File: This file serves as a mock database.
+Create a new file named db.json.
+This file acts as your mock database.

 {